PurpleHullPeas/MPMD-AutoBedLevel-Cal/README.md

 Stock v45 <br/>
 Marlin4MPMD 8x (v1.2.2 and v1.3.3) by mcheah<br/>
 Marlin4MPMD 16x (v1.2.2 and v1.3.3) by mcheah<br/>
+**THIS SCRIPT DOES NOT APPEAR TO WORK WELL AT ALL WITH THE NEWER AEGEAN-ODYSSEY MPMD MARLIN 1.1.X!!!** Keep checking here periodically for updates, but in the meantime, use G33 instead (might have to iteratively adjust M665 L for dimensional accuracy).<br/>

 ### Tested Operating Systems